Skip to content

 All the letters and numbers listed for Noto Sans Regular, Noto Sans Italic and Noto Sans Bold

 Arial and Noto Sans use is not limited to the three displayed styles.
 Further weights (styles) within the font family can be used.
-This excludes any condensed and/or rounded font styles - this is considered a different font family.
-Please consider accessibility when choosing a font weight.
+This excludes any condensed or rounded font styles as this is considered a different font family.
+Consider accessibility when choosing a font weight.

 Exemptions

-• For font exemptions please contact the Communications Unit in the Department of Premier and Cabinet via email: communications@dpac.tas.gov.au
+• For font exemptions contact the Department of Premier and Cabinet at communications@dpac.tas.gov.au

 Share this page Print this page